brendenroberts/vumps.jl/README.md

 1. `init.jld`: optional JLD file containing initial state for the scan The output of this driver will be a single data file as well as the vumps log for every value of parameters specified in `pfile` and a JLD file (which is essentially HDF5) containing each optimized wavefunction.

-Also included is similar code which takes only a single set of the `d` and `K` values that parameterize this particular Hamiltonian and a file containing a list of bond dimensions.
+Also included is similar code which takes only a single set of the `delta` and `K` values that parameterize this particular Hamiltonian and a file containing a list of bond dimensions.
 This code will optimize an MPS for each bond dimension, then use it to grow a state at a larger bond dimension.
 To see the command line arguments for this code, run it without any arguments.